alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

 <ins> Setup environment </ins>

+Either VMs or physical nodes can be used for the cluster.

-In this test SUSE HARVESTER cluster 1.2.1 with SLE15.5 VMs was used as a base RKE2 cluster and physical SLES based worker nodes with Nvidia GPU installed.
+In this test SUSE HARVESTER cluster 1.2.1 with SLE15.5 VMs was used as a base RKE2 cluster and physical SLES based systems with Nvidia GPU installed as worker nodes.

 ![image](https://github.com/alex-isv/solutions-engineering/assets/52678960/9dfe7c00-8055-4290-8365-d38fbe8cb03f)